 At first sight the magnificent Sydney Harbour Bridge can command your attention even awe as it rears up before you.
 ‘Let’s get closer’ is common response followed by ‘but I want to see the Opera House!’
 With the two attractions at opposite ends of Circular Quay it can be a bit of dilemma as to which to go to first.
 The top thing to do in Sydney combines both:

 1 Catch the Manly Ferry

-A ferry is the perfect way to appreciate just how beautiful Australia’s largest city really is.
+A ferry is the perfect way to appreciate just how beautiful this harbour city really is.
 The Manly Ferry will give you an excellent vantage point to enjoy the full splendour of the Harbour Bridge and the Opera House.
 They are all yours for the photo taking.

 Arrive a little early at Circular Quay to ensure a good position in the queue.
 Aim for either the front or the back of the Manly Ferry for the best view of the Harbour Bridge and Sydney Opera House as you depart Sydney Cove.

 Your voyage will last approximately thirty minutes allowing you time to enjoy some of the best scenery the harbour has to offer.
 It can get a little choppy as you approach Sydney Heads so be prepared to retreat inside.